-Community Legal Centres, or CLCs, are independent community organisations that provide free legal services to those who need it.
+Community legal centres, or CLCs, are independent community organisations that provide free legal services to those who need it.
 CLCs enable a strong collective voice for justice and equality.
 Find out more.

-Community Legal Centres across Victoria provide free legal advice to people experiencing disadvantage.
-Find a Community Legal Centre.
+Community legal centres across Victoria provide free legal advice to people experiencing disadvantage.
+Find a community legal centre.

 On this page, you can find recent and past submissions, reports and statements from the Federation of Community Legal Centres.
 Learn more.